Mobile Ordering

 • Admin control: This covers user access, multi-location setup, reporting, and permissions.
 Without clear access rules, staff changes settings they should not, and errors become hard to trace.

-When A White Label Pizza Delivery App Is the Right Choice
+When a White Label Pizza Delivery App Is the Right Choice

 If customers are already reordering frequently, owning the ordering channel ensures they come back to you directly instead of defaulting to a marketplace app.